Fees and Frequently Asked Questions

 I want to come to counselling but my partner is refusing, can you help?

 Both partners have to be committed to the process in order for it to be successful.
-Often men in particular struggle with the idea of counselling, seeing it as a failing or weakness having to come for help with their relationship.
+Often men in particular struggle with the idea of counselling, seeing it as failure or weakness having to come for help with their relationship.
 If I had a pound for every individual who wished they had come to counselling years earlier I would be very rich.
 However if your partner is unwilling to come to counselling but you feel that you would benefit by coming alone, I regularly see individuals whose partners are not ready to attend counselling.
 The tools can be learnt by the individual and taken back and applied to the relationship.

 Is it possible to rekindle a dying sex life?

 A lot of the couples I see worry about lack of sexual intimacy within their relationship, with many couples not having connected sexually for many years.
 It is absolutely expected that a relationship in distress goes hand in hand with a lack of intimacy.
 Constant arguing comes with feelings of resentment and frustration which is not conducive to sex and romance.
-Once your relationship is back on track, love and kindness is the breeding ground for a return of sexual desire.
+Once your relationship is back on track, love, attentiveness and kindness is the breeding ground for a return of sexual desire.
 Just like with rebuilding communication, restoring intimacy takes patience, love and commitment.

 I have low self esteem do you think it is having a negative effect on my relationship?